 (ModernSurvival.org) – Ever heard the term “scurvy pirate”?
 Used nowadays to describe a disgusting or despicable person, the term actually refers to a disease that once afflicted sailors — including pirates.
 On long voyages, it was hard to keep fresh fruits and vegetables, which led to the condition known as scurvy, otherwise called vitamin C deficiency.

 While relatively uncommon in the modern era, scurvy was a serious problem in times past.
-Should one find themselves in a long-term survival situation or a worldwide SHTF scenario occurs, scurvy could make a startling and dangerous comeback.
+Should one find themselves in a long-term survival situation or widespread food shortages occur, scurvy could make a startling and dangerous comeback.

 What are the Symptoms?